-Yesterday, this sign stopped us in our tracks.
-We didn’t notice the misspelled words, just its powerful message with its unlikely presentation: marker on a plastic storage container lid, bungeed to an office chair, in the park I walked in daily.
-I like your sign we said to the man standing nearby.
+Yesterday, this sign stopped me in my tracks.
+I didn’t notice the misspelled words, just its powerful message with its unlikely presentation: marker on a plastic storage container lid, bungeed to an office chair, in the park we walk in daily.
+I like your sign I said to the man standing nearby.
 Do you experience miracles every day?
 Yes I do, he replied with a smile.

 He called himself Cosmos.
 Although he said he had a home, he preferred to live on the beach or in a park; being close to nature kept his thinking clear.
 He made money by playing music in Washington Square Park.
 My acute city-kid radar picked up no vibe of deprivation, addiction or mental illness.

 Everything is a choice.
 I like to keep it as simple as I can.
 I find I don’t need much.

 My one vice is clothes.
 I love clothes and jewelry.

 I noticed his elaborate beaded necklaces.

 I asked him if he got what he needed every day.